How to Get Around Fort Lauderdale -- Without a Car

 On the convenience side, you don’t have to wait around for a half hour not knowing when the bus will show up.
 There’s a Sun Trolley app you can download that will show you in real time where the buses on your route are, via GPS.
 See more at SunTrolley.com.

 Broward BCycle Bike Share System

 Fort Lauderdale is a great city for getting around by bike.
-Very few of the hotels are actually on the beach, so a bike ride along the beach road, provides water views the whole time.
+Few of the hotels are actually right on the beach, so a bike ride along the beach road provides water views the whole time.
 There are bike lanes on the streets you’re most likely to travel on elsewhere, too, when you head inland.

 You don’t have to rent one from a bike shop, though.
 The Broward County government maintains a public bike share system where you can pay for a half hour ($5), a seven-day pass ($25), or an annual pass ($45).
 It’s easy to find a bike stand in the tourist zones and the checkout process is simple.
 I paid with a credit card and after entering my mobile number, got a text of exactly when I took the bike out and another one after I returned it.
 These are comfy cruisers with a basket, but they have gears in case you need to cross the big drawbridge over to the convention center like I did.